Skip to contentSkip to main navigationSkip to local navigation

 Course Description

-Focus on interpretation and performance as a creative means of liberation, form of resistance, and force for social change.
-Through selecting, reading, analyzing, editing, and interpreting culturally diverse literature (poetry, prose, and drama), students will better understand and be able to critique the structural, aesthetic, and ethical components of narrative and performance.
+Focus on interpretation and analysis of oral readings of literature as a creative and analytical way to examine the human condition, liberation, resistance, and social change.
+Through selecting, reading, analyzing, and interpreting culturally diverse literature (poetry, short stories, prose, and drama), students will better understand and be able to critique the structural, aesthetic, and ethical components of narrative and performance.

 Units: 3